Kevtar/login-action/README.md

 ## About

-GitHub Action to login against a Docker registry
+GitHub Action to login against a Docker registry.

 ![Screenshot](.github/docker-login.png)